 - 1. How much knowledge do you now feel you have about digital inclusion and access to healthcare? - 2.
 How capable do you now feel to identify ways to improve digital inclusion in healthcare?

-Call to action: use our free resources to support you
+Find out more: use our free resources to support you

 Please check out our website or get in touch to find out more: